 Determine the correct height that the flue should terminate above the roof.
 If after calculating or measuring the overall flue height from the top of the boiler, it is necessary to cut both pipes of assembly A, then ensure they are cut equally leaving the inner flue tube longer than the outer air tube as supplied.
 Ensure the cut pipe ends are free from any burrs.

 - 1. Position the roof flashing plate (supplied separately) over the hole cut in the roof and insert flue terminal from the roof end. - 2.
-Fit the vertical connector (supplied in kit) in accordance with the instructions provided. - Secure the vertical connector by applying downward pressure on the connector. - 4.
+Fit the vertical connector (supplied in kit) in accordance with the instructions provided. - 3.
+Secure the vertical connector by applying downward pressure on the connector. - 4.
 Position the clamp on the top face of the flue manifold and push it horizontally backwards.
 Locate both clamp lugs into the flue manifold and secure to the flue manifold with the M5 retaining screw.

+- Push extension duct (if required (supplied separately)) into vertical connector.
 Note.
-Ensure turret sample points are servicable and all caps and plugs are fitted.
-Fill the condense trap/siphon with water.

-6. If the last extension duct requires cutting, measure 'X', the distance between the duct (outer) and the terminal, and add 100 mm to this dimension.
+Ensure turret sample points are serviceable and all caps and plugs are fitted.
+Fill the condense trap/siphon with water. - 6.
+If the last extension duct requires cutting, measure 'X', the distance between the duct (outer) and the terminal, and add 100 mm to this dimension.
 This gives the length of the last extension duct.